stevelee55/Images2Points_Python_Module/README.md

 ```

 Recommendations:
-1) If ORB detector is used, use "NORM_HAMMING".
+1. If ORB detector is used, use "NORM_HAMMING".
-2) If SIFT or SURF detector is used, use either "NORM_L1" or "NORM_L2".
+2. If SIFT or SURF detector is used, use either "NORM_L1" or "NORM_L2".

 ### find_robust_matches_ranscac(...)

 "Required" Parameters:
-1) inputcsvFileName(String.)
+1. inputcsvFileName(String.)
    * CSV file of points from the function getPointsFromImages(...).
-2) inputPointsFromImage1(Array.)
+2. inputPointsFromImage1(Array.)
    * Array of points from the function getPointsFromImages(...).
-3) inputPointsFromImage2(Array.)
+3. inputPointsFromImage2(Array.)
    * Array of points from the function getPointsFromImages(...).
-4) outputcsvFileName(String.
+4. outputcsvFileName(String.
 Doesn't output csv file by default.)
    * Pass in name of the csv file that will be exported.
 Include file extension.

 ** It is possible to not pass in "inputcsvFileName", "inputPointsFromImage1", and "inputPointsFromImage2", but to get the desired output, either "inputcsvFileName" or "inputPointsFromImage1", and "inputPointsFromImage2" should be passed in.

-Example 1:
+Example 1: Using the array of points from images 1 and 2.
 ```
 img1 = cv2.imread("image1.jpg", 0)
 img2 = cv2.imread("image2.jpg", 0)